-Our eldest had an emotional outburst the other day because we wanted him to put away his LEGO’s, that were on the kitchen table, so we could have supper.
+Our eldest had a meltdown the other day because we wanted him to put away his LEGO’s, that were on the kitchen table, so we could have supper.
 First, he protested, then he bartered, then he out right refused.
-He ended up running up to his room, very upset.
+He ended up running up to his room, crying, yelling and stomping his feet.
 My husband looked at me and asked “now, what do I do?
 Do I go see him or …..?”
 I said (annoyingly, I’m sure), “well this is one of those situations that behaviourists and attachment theorists would disagree about.
 Behaviourist would say to ignore the behaviour because if you acknowledge it, you are sending the message that the behaviour is acceptable.
 On one hand this is true, but why is he acting this way?
 He’s upset because he’s having fun and we’re stopping him from playing.
-Those feelings are perfectly acceptable.
+Those feelings are perfectly valid.
 His reaction to run off on his own, is a common and somewhat healthy coping strategy.
 He likely does want to reconnect with us, so what I would do is go upstairs and say ‘I can see your really mad.
 I know it’s not fun to stop playing for supper’ and then go from there, but then the LEGO’s still have to go away for supper.”

 Behaviour is Communication

-Here are 5 steps to help you respond to your child’s emotional outbursts:
+Here are 5 steps to help you respond to your child’s meltdowns:

 Step 1: Empathize